retaildevcrews/helium/docs/HttpErrorResponses.md

 # Helium HTTP/400 Error Response Design

 This design guide covers the types of responses and format used when an HTTP/400 error occurs.
-Aligning with [RFC 7807](https://tools.ietf.org/html/rfc7807), the error responses adhere to this specification with a additional extension members containing a collection of parameter validation errors.
+Aligning with [RFC 7807](https://tools.ietf.org/html/rfc7807), the error responses adhere to this specification with additional extension members containing a collection of parameter validation errors.

 ## Scope